 Developers can use uPort Manager to identify their apps to their users.
 Once a user interacts for the first time with the developer's app, the app is added as a Connection within the user's mobile app uPort and which creates a place for the user to find information that the app is shared with the user.

-App Manager allows the issuing of Verifiable Credentials to users of a given app which means they can use email addresses, Github username, or other aspects of interaction with the app such as average account balance and the number of transactions to attest to facts about a user.
-This identity can be shared by the user with other apps and Dapps needing user verification at uPort.
+App Manager allows the issuing of Verifiable Credentials to users of a given app which means they can use their email addresses, their Github usernames, or other aspects of interaction with the app such as average account balance and the number of transactions to attest to their identities.
+This identity can be shared by the user with other apps and Dapps that need user verification.